Gallery

 Janet Brockway

-This collection of work represents my current process of making art.
-In the last five years I have reconnected to my artistic pursuits and have been working at Studio 6000 in Sisters, after owning a retail store and raising a family.
-Previously I worked with clay and made sculptural, hand built, figurative work.
-I can see that influence in my present work with the cutting into shapes and new marks making texture.
+This collection of work represents Janet Brockway’s current process of making art.
+In the last five years she has reconnected to her artistic pursuits, after owning a retail store and raising a family, and has been working at Studio 6000 in Sisters.
+Previously she worked with clay and made sculptural, hand built, figurative work.
+Janet can see that influence in her present work with the cutting into shapes and new marks making texture.

-Making art is an activity that occupies a different part of my brain.
-Time can appear to pass rapidly as I get caught up in the activity.
-I find that it’s important to take a risk to change by subtracting or adding something that you hope shifts into an intentional composition.
+Making art is an activity that occupies a different part of Janet’s brain.
+Time can appear to pass rapidly as she gets caught up in the activity.
+She find that it’s important to take a risk to change by subtracting or adding something that you hope shifts into an intentional composition.
 It is a wonder what can be discovered.
-I observe things in my daily life that then later surface in my work: the shadows on the landscape, the rectangle that represents a road or plot of land.
+Janet observes things in her daily life that then later surface in her work: the shadows on the landscape, the rectangle that represents a road or plot of land.
 A response to an emotional experience becomes a visual image.

 Mary Roberts